-None of Wärtsilä's major locations are situated in natural disaster areas.
-Catastrophic peril related scenarios are identified, and where necessary, exposures are mitigated by, for example, elevating sites above the flood risk level or by constructing flood dikes.
+None of Wärtsilä's major facilities are located in natural disaster areas.
+Catastrophic peril related scenarios are identified and, where necessary, exposures are mitigated by, for example, elevating sites above the flood risk level or by constructing flood dikes.
 For Wärtsilä's main sites, business impact analyses have been conducted and continuity plans created to cover both property and business interruption risks.

 The risks that Wärtsilä is unable to influence through its own efforts are transferred whenever possible to insurance companies.
 Wärtsilä uses appropriate insurance policies to cover indemnity risks related to its personnel, assets, and business interruptions; including supplier triggered interruptions, as well as third-party and product liability.
 Wärtsilä has established its own captive insurance company, Vulcan Insurance PCC Ltd, as a risk management tool.
+The company is located on Guernsey for insurance technical reasons, and it insures only Wärtsilä's own property.
+Vulcan Insurance PCC Ltd is subject to normal taxation in Finland.